icl-utk-edu/plasma/README.md

 ~~~~

 **Parallel Linear Algebra Software for Multicore Architectures**

+**University of Tennessee, University of Colorado Denver, University of California, Berkeley**

 PLASMA is a dense linear algebra package at the forefront of multicore computing.
 PLASMA is designed to deliver the highest possible performance from a system with